makalu/makalu.github.com/blog/_posts/2015-09-14-the-design-of-xapo.markdown

 ![][8]

-Reading this, I’m now thinking that the product is somehow a _combination_ of a bitcoin wallet, but not exposed to the risks I’ve read about with other online wallets.
-That sounds pretty good, and I find myself wanting to learn more about that works.
+Reading this, I’m now thinking that the product is somehow a _combination_ of a bitcoin wallet and a vault, perhaps not exposed to the risks I’ve read about with other online wallets.
+That sounds pretty good, and I find myself wanting to learn more about how that works.

 But to learn more, it looks like I’ll need to tap the pulsating “down arrow”, because the designers felt that before understanding more about the product, I’m more likely to want to read—again—about the company’s investors.